ayushsreejith06/MAX/README.md

 ## Overview

-MAX is a multi-sector NYSE-style agentic financial simulation platform where users create autonomous agents that debate, coordinate, and execute simulated trades using MNEE (Multi-Nodal Economic Exchange) principles.
+MAX is a multi-sector NYSE-style agentic financial simulation platform where users create autonomous agents that discuss, coordinate, and execute simulated trades using MNEE (Multi-Nodal Economic Exchange) principles.
 The system enables sophisticated financial modeling through intelligent agent interactions, sector-based market segmentation, and high-fidelity trading simulation.

 ## What is MAX?